dhlab-basel/Sipi/README.md

 # Documentation

+The manual is online at http://dhlab-basel.github.io/Sipi/.

-To build the documentation, you will need [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).
+To build it locally, you will need [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).
 In the `manual` subdirectory of the source tree, type:

 ```